sturnberg/OCS-Docs/Content_Portal/Documentation/SequentialDataStore/SDS_Streams.md

 # Streams

-SdsStreams are a container for sequential data of some type of sequentially occurring values indexed by a single property, typically time series data.
+Streams are a container for sequential data of some type of sequentially occurring values indexed by a single property, typically time series data.
 You define SdsStreams to organize incoming data from another system into the OCS.
-To define an SdsStream, you must first define an SdsType, which defines the structure of the data you want to stream into a selected namespace.
+To define an SdsStream, you must first define type, which defines the structure of the data you want to stream into a selected namespace.

 SDS stores collections of events and provides convenient ways to find and associate events.
 Events of consistent structure are stored in SdsStreams.
 SdsStreams are referenced by their identifier or `Id` field.
 SdsStream identifiers must be unique within a namespace.

-An SdsStream must include a `TypeId` that references the identifier of an existing SdsType.
+Stream must include a `TypeId` that references the identifier of an existing type.
-SdsStream management using the .NET SDS client libraries is performed through `ISdsMetadataService`.
+Stream management using the .NET SDS client libraries is performed through `ISdsMetadataService`.
 Create the `ISdsMetadataService`, using one of the ``SdsService.GetMetadataService()`` factory methods.

 The following table shows the required and optional SdsStream fields.
 Fields not listed are reserved